I had no idea, when I began my career as a VA, that there were so many coaches “out there”.

 While scoping LinkedIn for possible coaches I could work with, I came across a wonderful woman within my province, and I sent her a message, just asking if she could use some help.
 I wasn’t sales-y or pushy, I was merely asking if she could use a few more hours in her week.
 We scheduled a Zoom call and spent about an hour talking.
 I left that conversation feeling like I made a real connection, she was lovely to speak with.
 We connected on Facebook after that call and kept in touch.

 Fast forward about 7 months, and I came across a contest she was having to win a 90-minute coaching session.
-The contest was open for about a week, and I wasn’t really interested at first.
 I hemmed and hawed about it and finally, on the last day of the contest, I submitted my entry and wondered if I had a chance to win.

 I was pleasantly surprised to have won, and we scheduled our coaching call.